-Her current research investigates how the environmental impacts of international trade vary depending on the underlying motive for trade, be it consumers’ quest for novel product varieties or firms’ need for cheap inputs.
-She is also examining the implications of skilled labor migration for the global provision of public goods.
+My current research investigates how the environmental impacts of international trade vary depending on the underlying motive for trade, be it consumers’ quest for novel product varieties or firms’ need for cheap inputs.
+I am also examining the implications of skilled labor migration for the global provision of public goods.

 Assistant Professor, Food and Resource Economics Group